hermanzdosilovic/ev/README.md

 2. In your _ev_ project folder open `tutorial` folder.
 3. Open `start.txt` file and follow instructions.

-How to install and get updates
+How to Install and Get Updates
 ------------------------------

-Basic idea of instalation is being able to run _ev_ in every directory from your terminal.
+Basic idea of installation is being able to run _ev_ in every directory from your terminal.
-So basicly you need to copy or link `ev` script in some directory that is in your `$PATH` environmental variable, for example `/usr/local/bin/`.
+So basically you need to copy or link `ev` script in some directory that is in your `$PATH` environmental variable, for example `/usr/local/bin/`.

 ###Install